 - What classes will I be asked to teach throughout the entire agreement?

 - Will I be assigned to teach online classes?
 If so, how many and with what structure?

-- How will I evaluate the students in those classes?
+- How am I to evaluate the students in each of my classes?

-- How many different preps will I be given at any one time?
+- How many different courses (preps) will I be given at any one time?

 - What’s the highest number of sections that I’ll have to teach at any one time?

 - What sort of breaks between hours or classes am I guaranteed?

 - What’s the latest in the day that I’ll be asked to teach?
 What’s the earliest?